David McComb Big Thompson Flood Collection

 Language of Materials

 On July 31, 1976, the Big Thompson Canyon, just west of Loveland, Colorado, was the scene of a flash flood which claimed 144 lives.
 The collection consists of oral history tapes and transcripts along with photographs, slides, audiotapes, newspaper clippings, and other material Colorado State University history professor Dr. David McComb compiled when researching for his book Big Thompson: Profile of a Natural Disaster.
+A portion of the collection is digitized and online.

 The collection consists of 6 series in 8 boxes: